web3-storage/docs/docs/how-tos/retrieve.md

 ---
 title: Retrieve
-description: Learn how to retrieve data stored using Web3.Storage.
+description: Learn how to retrieve data stored using Web3.Storage in this quick how-to guide.
 ---

 # How to retrieve data from Web3.Storage